In this section

 - Freshwater values, monitoring and outcomes

-- NZ Colony Loss Survey
+- New Zealand Colony Loss Survey

-- Survey of rural decision makers
+- Survey of Rural Decision Makers

 Nature provides many services that underpin New Zealand’s economy: nutrients and water for primary production, aesthetic and recreation services for tourism, and decreased risk of natural hazards such as flooding.
 These services are called ecosystem services (or the benefits that nature provides).
 For Māori, elements of ecosystems and their linkages form the basis of whakapapa (ancestry) and kaitiakitanga (sustainable resource management) principles, and support customary foods important for health and well-being.
 By managing ecosystems well we will boost the productivity and value of New Zealand’s environment-based industries.
 However, development and intensification of land use often results in degradation of ecosystem services and biodiversity.

 Our research aims to avoid potential degradation by helping land managers make better informed, “smarter” natural resource management decisions that preserve options for future resource use and enhance the value derived from New Zealand’s landscapes.

 This research partnership brings together a broad base of expertise (ecologists to economists) from Crown Research Institutes (Landcare Research, AgResearch, Scion) and universities (Canterbury, Auckland), with collaborations with researchers in England and France.